-Adding the unallocated Crown land to the Public Reserve would facilitate the preparation of a management plan to be prepared for the entire reserve, including the Orford Bird Sanctuary.
+Adding the unallocated Crown land to the Public Reserve and investigating the basis for being proclaimed a Nature Reserve under the Nature Conservation Act would facilitate the preparation of a management plan to be prepared for the entire reserve, including the Orford Bird Sanctuary.
 The management plan would provide the opportunity to review and address a range of issues that have arisen within the local community, Council, PWS, MAST, Birdlife Tasmania and Friends of Orford Bird Sanctuary.